-[00:13:04.2] Richard Kreitner: And any moment where they feared that that's going to change, that's when they get very upset and start sending petitions and delegations to state capitals and to Washington.
+[00:13:29.2] Richard Kreitner: And any moment where they feared that that's going to change, that's when they get very upset and start sending petitions and delegations to state capitals and to Washington.
 So I think that's part of what's going on.
 And that goes into the Civil War period, where they start to see the racial status quo come under threat, and they start to get very nervous and fear that religion is going to replace race as the dividing line in American life.
-So I think for the most part, because Jews in America are accepted as this white dominant population, it's a very nice place to be.
-That's not to say it's easy to make a living, there's all kinds of letters going back to Europe from peddlers hoofing it across the backcountry saying, "This is terrible.
-The people are unfriendly.
-I'm cold, I'm hot.
-It's a lot of work."
-But within a few years, they tend to set up their store and it's a pretty good life.

-[00:13:52.9] Richard Kreitner: One of my favorite quotes that I came across in the research for my book is from an anti-slavery rabbi who refers to the United States as, "This otherwise blessed land."
-And that's otherwise, except for slavery.
-So that's a blot on the landscape, on the political landscape, on the moral landscape.
-And once that is gotten rid of, it's believed, we can really enjoy this land, without some kind of stain on our conscience, that others are suffering what we have suffered so often in the past.
+So I think for the most part, because Jews in America are accepted as this White, dominant population, it's a very nice place to be.
+That's not to say it's easy to make a living.
+There's all kinds of letters going back to Europe from peddlers, you know, huffing it across the backcountry saying, "This is terrible, the people are unfriendly, I'm cold, I'm hot," you know, it's a lot of work.
+But within a few years, they tend to set up their store, and it's a pretty good life.
+One of my favorite quotes that I came across in the research for my book is from an anti-slavery rabbi who refers to the United States as this otherwise blessed land and that's otherwise except for slavery.
+So that's kind of a blot on the landscape, on the political landscape, on the moral landscape.
+And once that has gotten rid of, it's believed we can really enjoy this land without some kind of stain on our conscience that others are suffering what we have suffered so often in the past.

-[00:14:18.5] Jeffrey Rosen: "Otherwise blessed land," what a vivid phrase.
-Well, that brings us up to the Antebellum period, and the question that both of you addressed so powerfully, which is the relationships of Jews and slavery.
-And you both teach us that it was a complicated story, and Jews were all over the debate, as were non-Jewish white Americans.
+[00:14:43.6] Jeffrey Rosen: Otherwise blessed land, what a vivid phrase.
+Well, that brings us up to the Antebellum Period and then the question that both of you address so powerfully, which is the relationships of Jews and slavery.
+And you both teach us that it was a complicated story, and Jews were all over the debate, as were non-Jewish White Americans.
 And there's no single narrative.
 Shari, how would you introduce the question of the relationship of Jews and slavery in the years leading up to the Civil War, and what were the variety of positions that Jews took?